jj-style/GraphingCalculator/README.md

 (a+bx)/d in RPN would be 'a b x * + d /'

 The operators which the program currently supports are:
-'+ - * / ^ ! sin cos tan arcsin arccos arctan sqrt'
+'+ - * / ^ ! sqrt sin cos tan arcsin arccos arctan cosec sec cot'

 Feel free to make pull requests and get graphing!
 <br /><br /><br />